epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-20-awesome-theme-main.markdown

 ![SVG Source: Tag List][image-svg-taglist]{: .img-responsive }

-You might want to alter the image yourself to suit your needs.
+You might want to alter the image yourself to suit your needs, such as switch color or else.

 SVG source available at: